TheMrGong/HugBot/README.md

 ## :bulb: Energy

 Actions require energy to be performed.
 Users will get ``1 energy`` for every message they send in a channel.
-Every ``minute``, a users energy will decrease by one.
+Every ``minute``, a user's energy will decrease by one.

 ### Energy Requirments